japgolly/scalajs-react/README.md

 Examples
 ========

-[Examples are included](https://github.com/japgolly/scalajs-react/tree/master/src/test/scala/japgolly/scalajs/react/example) with this project.
+[Examples are included](https://github.com/japgolly/scalajs-react/tree/master/example/src/main/scala/japgolly/scalajs/react/example) with this project.
 If you know Scala and React then that should have you up and running in no time.

 If you'd like to see side-by-side comparisons of sample code taken from [http://facebook.github.io/react/](http://facebook.github.io/react/), do this:

 1. Checkout or download this repository.
-1. `sbt test:fastOptJS`
+1. `sbt fastOptJS`
-1. Open `example-side_by_side.html` locally.
+1. Open `example/side_by_side.html` locally.

 Here are two examples: